-- 164. Communication to the wider education community of the discussions and debates of, and decisions made by, the schools forum is fundamental to their effective operation. - 165.
-The more schools and other stakeholders know about the proceedings of the schools forum, the more their work will be an important and central part of the context of local education funding. - 166.
-This is particularly important given the decision making role the schools forum has.
-Local authorities should consider the operational differences between the types of stakeholders and plan their communications accordingly. - 167.
-For example, ensuring effective communications across the PVI sector may be more difficult than with schools, which are more likely to have existing channels of communication.
+- 102. Communication to the wider educational community of the discussions and debates of, and decisions made by, the schools forum is fundamental to their effective operation.
+The more schools and other stakeholders know about the proceedings of the schools forum, the more their work will be an important and central part of the context of local educational funding.
+This is particularly important given the decision making role that the schools forum has.
+Local authorities should consider the operational differences between the types of stakeholders and plan their communications accordingly.
+For example ensuring effective communications across the PVI sector may be more difficult than with schools, which are more likely to have existing channels of communication for example, headteacher meetings. - 103.
+Each schools forum should therefore be clear what its channels of communication are.
+It is fundamental that each member of schools forum represents the views of the group or sub-group that they represent and that all those with an interest in funding work together to ensure that their views are taken into account.
+Therefore communications directly between members and those they represent is essential; professional associations and phase groups could be suitable channels.
+This will ensure that schools forum members have an ongoing dialogue with the constituents of their group or sub-group and are therefore well able to represent their views at schools forum meetings.
+However, the schools forum should also consider additional communication processes.
+These could include:

-- 168. Each schools forum should therefore be clear what its channels of communication are. - 169.
-It is fundamental that each member of schools forum represents the views of the group or sub-group that they represent and that all those with an interest in funding work together to ensure that their views are taken into account. - 170.
-Communications directly between members and those they represent is essential; professional associations and phase groups could be suitable channels.
-This will ensure that schools forum members have an ongoing dialogue with the constituents of their group or sub-group and are therefore well able to represent their views at schools forum meetings. - 171.
-The schools forum should also consider additional communication processes, which could include: - drawing schools' attention to the fact that all its agendas, minutes, and papers, are publicly available on the local authority's website; this should include the publication of formula consultation documents - an annual report on the proceedings of the schools forum - attendance by the chair, or other schools forum member, at other relevant consultative or management groups such as any capital working group; or senior management meetings of the children's services department - a brief email to all schools, early years providers, and other stakeholders, after each schools forum meeting informing them of the discussions and decisions with a link to the full papers and minutes for further information - a schools forum newsletter can be a less formal and more interesting way of communicating forum business and raising the profile of the schools forum and its members
+- drawing schools' attention to the fact that all its agendas minutes and papers are publicly available on the local authority's website (this should include the publication of formula consultation documents) - an annual report on the proceedings of the schools forum - attendance by the Chair, or other schools forum member, at other relevant consultative or management groups such as any capital working group; or senior management meetings of the Children's Services Department - a brief email to all schools, early years providers and other stakeholders after each schools forum meeting informing them of the discussions and decisions with a link to the full papers and minutes for further information - a schools forum newsletter can be a less formal and more interesting way of communicating forum business and raising the profile of the schools forum and its members